hummingbot/larp/src/connectors/orca/README.md

 # Orca Connector

-This connector standardizes REST endpoints for interacting with [Orca protocol](https://www.orca.so/), an AMM DEX on the Solana blockchain.
+This connector standardizes REST endpoints for interacting with [Orca](https://www.orca.so/), a Concentrated Liquidity (CLMM) DEX on the Solana blockchain.

 ## Maintainer